Pediatric Orthopedic Surgeons treating Low Back Pain

 • Physical therapy: This involves exercises and stretches that can help improve flexibility, strength, and range of motion.

-• Medication: Over-the-counter pain relievers, such as ibuprofen or acetaminophen, may be recommended to help manage pain.
+• Medication: Over-the-counter pain relievers, such as ibuprofen or acetaminophen, may help to manage pain.

 • Hot or cold therapy: Applying heat or cold to the affected area can help reduce inflammation and relieve pain.